Maria Carmen Naranjo

 He is survived by his wife, Vi Nissly; three sons, Curtis (Terri) of Spring Hill, FL, Wayne (Karen) of Severn, MD, Ryan (Lori) of Lemoyne; two daughters, Cheri Small (Roy) of Waconia MN, and Kimberly Henderson (Timothy) of Harrisburg; five grandchildren and a large, loving family.
 He was also preceded in death by a son, Carl W. Nissly.
 Curt will be greatly missed but his legacy will continue through his children and grandchildren.

-Thomas R. Kellermann
+Thomas A. Kellermann

 On October 26, 2020, Tom passed away after a five-year battle with cancer.
 Tom was born July 15, 1940 in Brooklyn, New York.
 When he was five, his father–a lawyer– was called to Washington, DC and Bethesda became the home of the Kellermann family since then.
 Tom attended Bradley Elementary and BCC until his father was assigned to Paris as Minister of the UNESCO.
 In Paris, Tom attended and graduated from the American HS.
 Then he got his degree at Indiana University, followed by serving two years as Tank Commander in Bad Kissingen, Germany.
 He left the military and joined the Foreign Service as a Career FSO.
 He served with USAID in Nigeria during the Biafra war, in Ouagadougou (Burkina Faso), the Ivory Coast and Mauretania – while on home tours, he served as the desk officer for the Philippines and Burma.
 His favorite tour was in Guatemala and his last tour in Peru.
 Tom loved Shrimp and Cheese Fondue and was an obsessed Marathon Runner and Golfer.
 He served under Msgr.
 Reddy at St.Bart’s Social Concern board, sang in the choir and organized the first Hunger Drive of the Parish.
 He loved the Redskins.
-Tom is survived by his wife Theres A. Kellermann-Hammer; his daughter Debbie; his sons, Thomas and Patrick (wife, Laura Mundy); and his best friend, Isabel M. Rodriguez.
+Tom is survived by his wife Theres A. Kellermann-Hammer; his daughters Alessandra and Debbie; his sons, Thomas and Patrick (wife, Laura Mundy); his beloved grandson, Ed Kellermann, and his best friend, Isabel M. Rodriguez.
 He has family in Princeton, NJ, and in Switzerland.
 Due to the Covid, the burial will be private.
 A Celebration of Life will be held once the Covid is over.
 In lieu of flowers, please consider making a donation to UNICEF.
 Please view and sign the family guestbook at www.pumphreyfuneralhome.com.

 Reimert (Rei) Ravenholt